Baptiste-Gogolewski/TitanicIA/README.md

 ## Models

-There are currently 3 models : K-nearest-Neighbors, Logistic Regression and Naive Bayes.
+There are currently 4 models : K-nearest-Neighbors, Logistic Regression, Naive Bayes and a Decision tree.

 ## Split the dataset